Which Oil is Best for a Kidney Patient?

 • Peanut oil blends

 Gourmet peanut oil is usually roasted and unrefined.
-Peanut oil blends are a mix of peanut and other vegetable oils.
+However, peanut oil blends are a mix of peanut and other vegetable oils.

-Peanut oil is considered a heart-healthy and kidney-friendly oil for those with CKD.
-It also contains resveratrol which has been linked to lower inflammation which may help stop the progression of kidney disease.
+Peanut oil also contains resveratrol.
+Resveratrol has been linked to lower inflammation which may help stop the progression of kidney disease.

 Pecan Oil

-Pecan oil is considered a healthy oil because it is high in unsaturated fats.
+Pecan oil is a healthy oil thanks to the high amount of unsaturated fats.
 It has about 50% of the MUFA oleic acid, 40% of the PUFA linoleic acid, and 10% saturated fat.

 The high level of MUFAs and PUFAs in nuts may increase “good” HDL cholesterol.
 They may also reduce the risk of heart disease by lowering levels of “bad” LDL cholesterol.